DigitalProductschool/sir-certificates/README.md

 The repo is set up for automatic deployments to a Dokku host.

-When pushing changes to `main`, they will automatically deployed.
+When pushing changes to `main`, they will be automatically deployed.

 When opening a Pull Request from a different branch, a preview deployment will be automatically set up.
 The preview deployment will run the code from the current branch on a different URL.